Counseling Degrees & Licenses in Wisconsin

 • Complete 3,000 hours of post-graduate supervised work experience (1,000 hours must be face-to-face contact, and if the candidate has earned a doctorate, only 1,000 hours are required)

 Both full MFT and trainee licenses must be renewed biennially in Wisconsin.
-Renewals are due by February 28th of odd-numbered years and cost $60.
+Renewals are due by February 28th of odd-numbered years and renewal fee paid.

 Thirty continuing education credit hours are required for every renewal cycle.
 Four of the 30 hours must be in ethics.